axonivy-market/portal/Documentation/PortalDeveloperGuide/source/installation/index.rst

 Migrate hidden task and case to 7.3.0
 -------------------------------------

-Portal 7.0.10 has option to store hidden information in custom field of task and case instead of additional property for better performance.
+Portal 7.0.10 has the option to store hidden information in custom field of task and case instead of additional property to improve performance.
 Other versions of Portal store these info in additional property.

 If you use hide task/case feature, you need to follow these steps: